Naereen/web-sphinx/top10.en.rst

 - `The Legend of Zelda: Oracle of Age/Season <https://en.wikipedia.org/wiki/The_Legend_of_Zelda:_Oracle_of_Ages>`_ (GBC),
 - `Pokémon Gold / Silver <https://en.wikipedia.org/wiki/Pok%C3%A9mon_Gold>`_ (GBC),
 - `Super Mario Bros.
 2: Super Mario Advance <https://en.wikipedia.org/wiki/Super_Mario_Bros._2#Super_Mario_Advance>`_ (GBA).

+.. sidebar:: An extra one?

+   The Witcher 3: Wild Hunt (2015) is originally a PC game, but I played it on Nintendo Switch in 2020.
+It is without any doubt the best game I ever played!!!
+I LOVED it.

 My 10 favorite **PC games**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~